Last updated: 4/9/20

 - Volunteer: The city has set up a job board.

-- Make masks: At least one hospital system has put out a call for homemade masks.
-There’s also a local Facebook group dedicated to the idea and this group as well.
+- Make masks: There’s a local Facebook group dedicated to the idea and this group as well.

 - Donate money: The city has set up this page with more information.